lopuhin/python-adagram/README.rst

 Sergey Bartunov, Dmitry Kondrashkin, Anton Osokin and Dmitry Vetrov at http://arxiv.org/abs/1502.07257.

-**Note**: this is a work in progress: it lacks tests and disambiguation, and produces incorrect results when using more than one worker.
+**Note**: this is a work in progress: it lacks tests, and training is not working correctly yet.
+But it can already load AdaGram.jl models, perform disambiguation, search for nearest neighbours, etc.
 If you have a more mature implementation or want to help, please get in touch.